 Vlada Dzyuba’s Devastating Story

-After a 13-hour fashion show in Shanghai, the 14-year-old Russian model collapsed.
+After a 13-hour fashion show in Shanghai, the 14-year-old Russian model collapsed last year.
 Falling into a coma, she was rushed to hospital where she later died.
-The cause of death is believed to be meningitis and exhaustion due to the long hours she had been working during her three-month stint in China.
+The cause of death is believed to be meningitis and exhaustion due to the long hours she had been working everyday during her three-month stint in China.
 She was supposed to be only working three hours a week.
 However, her modelling contract expected her to work for much longer.

 Prior to walking in the show, Vlada had a high temperature.
 She didn’t have medical insurance and felt scared to attend a hospital despite her mother’s pleas for her to go.
 Imagine working in a country where you don’t speak the language and are feeling very ill.
 With loved ones far away, it would feel impossible to reach out for help.